-I’m Jackson, a member of Plan International USA’s Youth Advisory Board (YAB), a group of youth that advocates for and provides perspective on behalf of youth within the organization.
+I’m Jackson, a member of Plan International USA’s Youth Advisory Board (YAB).
+The YAB is a group of youth that advocates for, and provides perspectives on behalf of, youth within the organization.
 I just completed my second year on the YAB and am coming up on four years of engagement with Plan in general.
-As a result of these milestones, I wanted to reflect on my engagement with Plan and express hope for the future of Plan and the YAB in particular.
+As a result of these milestones, I wanted to reflect on my engagement with Plan and express hope for the future of Plan and the YAB.

 One of the more significant experiences I have had while working with the YAB has been to develop and implement the Youth Leadership Academy (YLA) in Washington, D.C. during the summer of 2016.
-The goal of this program was to bring in youth from across the country to learn about the Sustainable Development Goals and how youth can put them into practice in their communities.
+The goal of this program is to bring youth from across the country to learn about the Sustainable Development Goals and how they can put them into practice in their communities.
 One core aim of the YLA was to demonstrate to youth that they can be change agents in their own communities, and that the voices of youth are critical in the public sphere.
-Working on the YLA required frequent collaboration between members of the YAB and Plan staff, which served to be a mutually beneficial collaboration.
-Some YAB members developed workshops or attended the YLA, shaping the program at just about every step of the process, and YAB members created the application and drove the selection process in its entirety.
-I took a lot away from this experience, as it resulted in the creation of a tangible product borne from the partnership of the YAB and Plan in general, to create an experience that engaged passionate and thoughtful youth from across the country.
+Working on the YLA required frequent collaboration between members of the YAB and Plan staff.
+Some YAB members developed workshops or attended the YLA, shaping the program at every step of the process.
+This included creating the application and driving the selection process in its entirety.
+I took a lot away from this experience, as it resulted in the creation of a tangible product borne from the partnership of the YAB and Plan, to create an experience that engaged passionate and thoughtful youth from across the country.

-This past summer, I was also given the opportunity to attend the German Youth Advisory Panel’s Youth Action Summit north of Hamburg and found the experience nothing short of illuminating.
+This past summer, I was also given the opportunity to attend the German Youth Advisory Panel’s Youth Action Summit near Hamburg and found the experience nothing short of illuminating.

-Engaging with another youth board convinced me more than ever of the importance of these groups within Plan that continue to provide youth perspective and convey the unique passions youth bring to the table in public forums.
-Germany’s Youth Advisory Panel has a greater focus on advocacy than ours does.
-I saw the product of their various successful advocacy campaigns, which depended on close collaboration between staff and youth members.
+Engaging with another youth board convinced me more than ever of the importance of these groups within Plan — to provide youth perspective and convey the unique passions youth bring to the table in public forums.
+Germany’s Youth Advisory Panel has a greater focus on advocacy.
+I saw the product of their various successful advocacy campaigns, which depend on close collaboration between staff and youth members.
 Seeing these ideas and projects in progress reaffirmed my commitment to Plan, and youth engagement in particular, as I returned to my own YAB.

-Building on these experiences, I am incredibly excited for what the future holds for myself and the YAB at Plan International USA.
-Currently, my primary role involves engaging internationally with other YABs, like the German group, to find areas for collaboration and models that have worked for other groups that can be applied to our own work.
-In the coming days, I will be traveling to Ecuador for the summer independently, where I hope to meet and possibly engage with the Ecuadorian YAB.
+Building on these experiences, I am incredibly excited for what the future holds for myself and the YAB at Plan USA.
+Currently, my primary role involves engaging internationally with other YABs, like the German group, to find areas for collaboration and models that can be applied to our own work.
+In the coming days, I will be traveling to Ecuador for the summer where I hope to meet and engage with the Ecuadorian YAB.
 I am optimistic for the future of our YAB and consider myself lucky to have been a member of the group for the past two years.